AmethystAPI/Better-Inventory/README.md

 # Item-Information

-A proof of concept, client-side mod for Minecraft Bedrock Edition 1.20.30.02, which replicates the level of detail on item hover from Minecraft Java Edition
+A proof of concept, client-side mod for Minecraft Bedrock Edition 1.20.30.02 made using [AmethystAPI](https://github.com/FrederoxDev/Amethyst).
+The mod shows (if applicable) item durability, and namespace:identifier information about the item.

 | Before                                                                                                         | After                                                                                                          |
 |----------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|